2025 End of Year Rewind

 “Softness”, Glenn Canyon Recreation Area, Utah, March 2025

 One criteria for an end of year selection is whether I continue to enjoy an image whenever I see it.
 This is the case here.
-The soft colors, contrasts, and pleasing composition make this image an easy selection for this year’s end of year rewind.I’m not saying it’s the most engaging image from trip but the way lines, pattern, colors, and contrast all compliment each other creates such a peaceful feel.
+The soft colors, contrasts, and pleasing composition make this image an easy selection for this year’s end of year rewind.

 “Shine a Light”, Glenn Canyon Recreation Area, Utah, March 2025

 “Light does some amazing things down in that canyon.”
-This is the entirety of a text I sent to the photography friend who first showed me a magical canyon in southern Utah.
+This is the entirety of a text I sent to the photography friend who first showed me this magical canyon in southern Utah.
 It wasn’t lie, or even an exaggeration.
 Light works differently deep down in this steep walled canyon.
 That’s the beauty of high walled, narrow canyons, they naturally limit the amount of light reaching river level, even at midday.
 This creates unexpected and unique opportunities to photograph subjects receiving direct spotlighting.
 That’s exactly what happened during a late March backpacking trip through this canyon.
-A moment of fortune during a day’s worth of uninterrupted hiking.
+A moment of good timing during a day’s worth of uninterrupted hiking.